chiefbiiko/legit/readme.md

 Basically a `PipeHash` instance is just a simple identity duplex stream.
 You can simply pipe streams or write buffers to it and it will pass them thru identically.

-Internally it processes written buffers stepwise in a rolling fashion.
-Therefore, it can process streams of any size as only chunks of it are held in memory at a given point in time.
+Internally it processes written buffers stepwise.
+Every time the internal buffer window reaches `opts.windowKiB` an accumulator hash digest is generated, and the internal buffer cleared subsequently.
+A fresh accumulator is computed as the hash of the concatenation of itself with the hash of the current window buffer.
+Therefore, it can process streams of any size as only chunks of them are held in memory at a given point in time.

 A `PipeHash` instance emits a fingerprint once its writable side has finished.
 Additionally, you can pass a callback to the constructor which likewise will be called once the writable side of the stream has finished.